capnemo/distributed-sort/readme.txt

    Both output file and input file should be on NFS and be accessible to all the agents and the initiator.
 Logs can be found in deploy_dir/logs.

-Performance Comparision (1 agent and initiator on the same machine).
+Performance Comparision (ssort on a single machine).
 ------------------------------------------------------------------
 Distributed sort was run on 3 different machines locally on a file containing 100 million records.
 For comparision, the same